-Nightwood Theatre is thrilled to announce the winner of this year’s Louise Garfield Award – playwright Shelley M. Hobbs.
-This annual cash prize is presented to an artist who has completed one of Nightwood’s new play development programs as a ‘later in life’ emerging creator.
+Nightwood Theatre is thrilled to announce the winner of this year’s Arts Etobicoke President’s Legacy Scholarship Fund, the Louise Garfield Scholarship – playwright, actress and singer-songwriter Carolyn Fe.
+This annual cash prize is presented to an artist whose work has received development support from Nightwood as a ‘later in life’ emerging creator.
 The recipient connects deeply to the company’s feminist mission and will have significantly enriched their community’s cultural or civic life.
 We are grateful that Louise has chosen Nightwood Theatre as the artistic home for this special award.
 It is part of Arts Etobicoke’s Presidents’ Legacy Scholarship Fund and is given annually and in perpetuity alongside 16 scholarships through an endowment fund at the Ontario Arts Foundation.

 Louise Garfield is a veteran of the thriving cultural community in Toronto since the 1970s.
 Her varied background in dance, theatre, film & television, as a producer, performer and choreographer lend her administrator’s eyes a distinct sensibility.
 She is Executive Director Emerita at Arts Etobicoke, where she lead the organization for fourteen dynamic years.
 In 2017 Louise received an Urban Hero Award for her contributions to the arts and culture in Etobicoke.